Criminal Defense

 • More than 2,000lbs: Possession of more than 400 grams is a first degree felony which may result in confinement in a Texas Department of Criminal Justice – Institutional Division for a minimum of 5 years and a maximum of 99 years (or life) along with a fine up to $50,000.

-The most common controlled substance (drugs) in Penalty Group 3:
+• The most common controlled substance (drugs) in Penalty Group 3 (that are not listed in Penalty Group 1):

 • Diazepam (Valium)